postolache-andreea-miruna/IntroductionToRobotics/Homework1/README.md

-# Homework 1
+# 🌟 Homework 1 🌟

 ## Task Requirements
-Control each of the color red, green, blue of the RGB led with a separat potentiometer.
+Controlling each of the color red, green, blue of the RGB led with a separat potentiometer.
-You must done the control with digital electronics.
+I done the control with digital electronics.

 Used components:
  - 1 RGB led (commun cathod)